armlabstanford/Touch-GS/README.md

 git clone --recurse-submodules https://github.com/armlabstanford/Touch-GS
 ```

+## Installing the GPIS code

+We have implemented our own GPIS (Gaussian Process Implicit Surface) from scratch [here](https://github.com/armlabstanford/GPIS/tree/fb1764443e48eaca193aafd2d20fc529d329fb48)!

+Please follow the steps to install the repo there.

 ## Install Our Version of Nerfstudio

 You can find more detailed instructions in Nerfstudio's README.